What are Cybersecurity Threats?

 Organizations need to have a strong cybersecurity infrastructure that can prevent and mitigate any cyber-attacks.
 The first step is to have an incident response plan in place, which includes having a response team on standby and clear procedures for handling any incidents that might occur.

-Here are more ways to protect yourself from cybersecurity threats by following best practices such as:
+Here are more ways to protect yourself from cybersecurity threats in 2023 by following best practices such as:

 Check if you’ve Already Been Involved in a Data Breach

 There is an easy way to find out if your company has been involved in a data breach.
 All you need to do is type in a company’s name in the search field.
 You will see all the articles about current and past data breaches that have happened.